hitmantb/fo4vrmto/README.md

 - Go indoor and make a save, exit game
 - Turn off current weather (NAC X) in MO2 mods, enable new weather (Vivid and True Storms)
 - Click back arrow from plugins tab to sort the plugins correctly

+## **Known Issues**
+- Weapon and armor balance will need more work, your feedback is welcome!
+A number can be edited easily
+- Given the huge change to the entire leveled lists, if you notice bugs or crashes, please let me know on Discord